 When is the PCAT offered and where can I find more information?

-There are two testing windows in July, two testing windows in September and 12 testing windows in October and November.
-The last testing available is in January 2018 (two testing windows) prior to the application cycle closing.
+There are testing windows in July, September, October, November, and January and February 2019.
+The last test date we recommend is the January 2019 prior to the application cycle closing.
 For further details including registration dates, deadlines, PearsonVUE testing center locations, and any new updates, please visit http://www.pcatweb.info.